Introduction

 Solitaire: A single-player game where the goal is to sort and arrange the cards in a predetermined layout.

-Rummy: A group of matching-card games where players aim to form sets or sequence of cards.
+Rummy: A group of matching-card games where players aim to form sets or sequences of cards.
 The most played variations of the game are 13 Card and 21 Card Rummy.

 Blackjack: A card game where players attempt to beat the dealer by achieving a hand total closer to 21 without exceeding it.